jeffskinnerbox/rpi-loader/README.md

 rpi-imager
 ```

+Next, you do the following:

+* For **Operating System** select your image you downloaded (i.e. **Use custom** at the bottom of the page)
+* For **Storage** you select the device containing the SD card you wish to write the image
+* Now select the "gear" icon and do the following:
+    * Set host name to `test-pi`
+    * enable SSH using password authentication
+    * set your username and password
+    * set your time zone

+>**NOTE:** As of April 2022 (Bullseye version),
+>[Raspberry Pi OS has removed the default 'pi' user][73] to make it
+>harder for attackers to find and compromise Internet-exposed Raspberry Pi
+>devices using default credentials.
+>This requires you to make use of the [Raspberry Pi SD-Card imager][74] to get SSH access on fist boot
+>instead of using the trick of placing a file name `ssh` in the `/boot` directory of the Raspberry Pi.

-#### Step 3: Booting From the SD-Card - DONE
+#### Step 4: Booting From the SD-Card - DONE
 Install into your Raspberry Pi the SD Card created earlier,
 connect an Ethernet cable from you LAN,
-and then press the power switch on the Argon ONE M.2.
+and then press the power switch if you have one.
+If you are using the [LiFePO4wered/Pi][04],
+you should disconnect it for this first boot.

 Once the RPi boots up,
 you can [find your Raspberry P on your network][69] using [`arp-scan`][70]